alexjade96/alexjade96.github.io/src/lib/content/projects/sample-project.md

 ---
-title: "Second Project"
+title: "Sample Project"
-description: "This is my second project!"
+description: "This is a sample project!"
 date: "2025-08-02"
 categories:
   - tutorial